 If you’re not particularly crafty, fear not – Cricut has got you covered.
 This handy product can handle any DIY wedding project involving cutting paper, felt, vinyl, fabric and other materials such as leather, matboard, and wood.
 Use it to create custom signs, table numbers, and more.

-Whether you choose to sell it, donate it, or repurpose it, you can rest easy knowing that you’re doing something good for your wallet, the environment, and possibly even someone else’s wedding.
-Don’t hesitate to get creative and think outside the box when it comes to what to do with your leftover decorations.
+Whether you choose to sell your wedding decorations or repurpose them, you can rest easy knowing that you’re doing something good for your wallet, the environment, and possibly even someone else’s wedding.
+Don’t hesitate to get creative and think outside the box to get bigger returns from your decor.

 Happy Planning!